The Legend of Dragoon: Other media

 The series was twice adapted following its Japanese release; a novelization written by Hiranari Izuno and published by Famitsu Bunko in March 2000, and a short-lived manga created by Ataru Cagiva published in a tankōbon by Enterbrain in June the same year.
 Dart was also intended to be a downloadable content character for PlayStation All-Stars Battle Royale.
+He was featured as a collectable cameo bot in the video game Astro Bot.